Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 Looking for the other side of Cabo?

-Unique things to do in Cabo
+✨Unique things to do in Cabo San Lucas and beyond

-Just want a short list?
+Just want a short list of cool, different experiences?

-We’re not just sticking to Cabo San Lucas either – we’re heading out on some amazing day trips to lesser-known spots too!
+Okay, let’s get off-the-beaten-path in Cabo!
+We’re not just sticking to Los Cabos either – we’re heading out on some amazing day trips to lesser-known spots too!

 1) Ride a camel